 - A. Section Includes:

 - 1. Equipment labels.

+- 2. Warning signs and labels.

-- 2. Pipe labels.
+- 3. Pipe labels.

+- 4. Stencils.

-- 3. Valve tags.
+- 5. Warning tags.

-- A. Product Data: For each type of product. - B. Equipment Label Schedule: Include a listing of all equipment to be labeled with the proposed content for each label. - C. Valve numbering scheme. - D. Valve Schedules: For each piping system to include in maintenance manuals.
+- A. Product Data: For each type of product. - B. Equipment Label Schedule: Include a listing of all equipment to be labeled with the proposed content for each label. - C. Valve numbering scheme. - D. Valve Schedules: For each piping system to include in maintenance manuals. - E. Control System Diagrams and Descriptions: For each control system to include in maintenance manuals.